CoinAlpha/kyc-basket-protocol/README.md

 This KYC version of the Basket Protocol adds whitelisting functionality: a protocol administrator (`owner`) and another authorized party, the `KYC Admin`, have the ability to whitelist Ethereum addresses which will be allowed to hold Basket Tokens.
 Only Ethereum addresses that have been whitelisted will be able to hold Basket Tokens; any transfers to or transactions that would involve a transfer to a non-whitelisted address are not permitted and will fail.

-For more discussion of this version of the protocol, please see this medium post: [CoinAlpha Releases KYC-Enabled Version of Basket Protocol](https://medium/finance-3).
-[TODO: UPDATE LINK]
+For more discussion of this version of the protocol, please see this medium post: [CoinAlpha Releases KYC-Enabled Version of Basket Protocol](https://medium.com/finance-3/coinalpha-releases-kyc-enabled-version-of-basket-protocol-10a99e3b13ac).

 ### KYC Whitelist Module